Skyler Tse

 Image handling in the original editing space was functional but rigid.
 It worked, so it had never been prioritized for improvement.
 Stepping in to improve this feature, meant evolving the "good enough" standard up to “what it’s meant be”.

 In addition, users had minimal control over sizing and no streamlined way to pair images with captions or accompanying text.
-This constrained visual storytelling and forced users into layouts that didn't match their intent.
+This, constrained visual storytelling and forced users into layouts that didn't match their intent.

 Size variations on what images could be like